Your big toe is most likely to be affected first, but gout can cause other joints to become inflamed too. These include joints in:

 - have severe psoriasis (itchy, dry and flaky skin), which can sometimes cause your body to produce too much uric acid

-Other complications include the following.
+Other complications of gout include the following.

 - Kidney stones (if uric acid crystals collect in your urinary system).
-This happens to around two in 10 people who have gout.

 Diet and lifestyle